strongloop/strong-build/README.md

   -p,--pack       Pack into a publishable archive (with dependencies).

 Git specific options:
-  --onto BRANCH   Merge current HEAD to BRANCH, and checkout BRANCH.
+  --onto BRANCH   Merge current HEAD to BRANCH (creating if necessary)
+                  and checkout BRANCH.
   -c,--commit     Commit build output to current branch.
 ```